auth0/docs/articles/client-auth/legacy/client-side-web.md

 The `token_type` will be set to **Bearer** and the `id_token` will be a [JSON Web Token (JWT)](/jwt) containing information about the user.
 You can access the hash fragment using the `window.location.hash` property and then use basic JavaScript string manipulation to access the `id_token`.

-As mentioned, the `id_token` is a JWT and you will need to decode this token in order to read the claims (i.e. attributes) of the user.
+As mentioned, the `id_token` is a JWT and you will need to decode this token in order to read the claims (or attributes) of the user.
 The [JWT section of our website](/jwt) contains more information about the structure of a JWT.

 Once the JWT is decoded, you can extract the information about the user from the Payload of the `id_token`.
 This is a JSON structure and will contain the claims (attributes) about the user as well as some other metadata.